SanchayanDutta/AI-Final/100-places-oqa-dataset/README.md

    - Feed the answer back to the model.
    - Stop when only one candidate or one equivalence class remains.

+## Technical note

+For the API experiments, the APIs were accessed on 16 November 2025.

 ## Plot bundle usage
 - The figure `plots/100_places_entropy_plot.png` visualizes entropy in bits across steps for five series: GPT 5, Gemini 2.5 Pro, Claude Sonnet 4.5, Grok 4, and Oracle.
 - The CSV in `plots/100_places_entropy_summary.csv` drives the plot, and `plots/100_places_entropy_seeds.csv` contains the underlying per run samples.